pudly/schmopera-hugo/content/articles/talking-with-singers-etienne-dupuis.md

 +++
 When I asked him about his memories of the start of the pandemic, [Étienne Dupuis](/scene/people/etienne-dupuis/) laughed at the thought of what he knows is a strange flex:

-“I brag about how Nicole and I knew how long it was going to be from the beginning,” says the Canadian baritone, referring to his wife, Australian soprano Nicole Car.
-Both singers were working at the Met during that fateful March in 2020; Car’s final performance of Così fan tutte had been cancelled, and Dupuis was on the eve of his final dress rehearsal for Werther (also cancelled).
+“I brag about how Nicole and I knew how long it was going to be from the beginning,” says the Canadian baritone, referring to his wife, Australian soprano [Nicole Car](/scene/people/nicole-car/).
+Both singers were working at The Metropolitan Opera during that fateful March in 2020; Car's final performance of _Così fan tutte_ had been cancelled, and Dupuis was on the eve of his final dress rehearsal for _Werther_ (also cancelled).

-The news they got back then was what we all got, which was that we should all stay home and life would resume in two weeks’ time.
-“I turned to Nicole,” Dupuis recalls, “and I said, ‘We're not opening again until they find a vaccine or they find a treatment that works.’”
+The news they got back then was what we all got, which was that we should all stay home and life would resume in two weeks' time.
+"I turned to Nicole," Dupuis recalls, "and I said, 'We're not opening again until they find a vaccine or they find a treatment that works.'"

-He doesn’t consider his pandemic foresight a win, exactly, but the early dose of reality may have helped Dupuis and his family stay grounded for the last two years.
+He doesn't consider his pandemic foresight a win, exactly, but the early dose of reality may have helped Dupuis and his family stay grounded for the last two years.
 His was among the singing careers that was going at full tilt when everything screeched to a halt, and he has empathy for his fellow singers who felt the loss not just of income, but of identity and emotional health.
-“They didn’t have their outlet,” he says.
+"They didn't have their outlet anymore," he says.

-It’s not just about opera singers missing their usual fixes of spotlight and applause; that “outlet” is about staying sharp in their bodies and minds.
+It's not just about opera singers missing their usual fixes of spotlight and applause; that "outlet" is about staying sharp in their bodies and minds.
 Memorizing music, traveling the world and working multilingually, the physical demands of singing well and with stamina - for a working singer, maintaining these skills can be synonymous with maintaining their well-being.

-“These muscles, used on a daily basis are very efficient,” Dupuis says, before trailing off, “but if they haven't worked for a while…”
+"These muscles, used on a daily basis are very efficient," Dupuis says, before trailing off, "but if they haven't worked for a while…"

-I’ve thought a lot about the singers and other performing artists, and the really kind of specific loss they’ve suffered in the last two years.
-It’s not the same kind of tragedy as the pandemic’s death toll or the daily chaos that healthcare workers face.
-Still, it’s significant deprivation for these artists, who live in a world where one’s work is synonymous with one’s community and sense of purpose; and even as things open back up, the effects will last.
+I've thought a lot about the singers and other performing artists, and the really kind of specific loss they've suffered in the last two years.
+It's not the same kind of tragedy as the pandemic's death toll or the daily chaos that healthcare workers face.
+Still, it's significant deprivation for these artists, who live in a world where one's work is the same as one's community and sense of purpose; and even as things open back up, the effects will last.

-“I think for years now,” Dupuis predicts, “we're going to be saying to each other, ‘Hey, how was your pandemic?
+"I think for years now," Dupuis predicts, "we're going to be saying to each other, 'Hey, how was your pandemic?
 Where were you when the pandemic happened?
-How did you cope?’”
+How did you cope?'"

-> “There’s something that happens when you put a bunch of people on stage, before the people in the audience, and we share this moment in time of beauty."
+> "There’s something that happens when you put a bunch of people on stage, before the people in the audience, and we share this moment in time of beauty."

-I spoke by phone with Dupuis last month, while he was happily back at the Met, singing in David McVicar’s looming, star-studded new production of Don Carlos alongside Jamie Barton, Matthew Polenzani, and Sonya Yoncheva.
-We talked about the complicated history of Verdi’s 1867 opera, which has dual identities as a four-act Italian masterpiece and a five-act work of French grand opera.
+I spoke by phone with Dupuis last month, while he was happily back at the Met, singing in David McVicar’s looming, star-studded new production of _Don Carlos_ alongside [Jamie Barton](/talking-with-singers-jamie-barton/), [Matthew Polenzani](/talking-with-singers-matthew-polenzani/), and [Sonya Yoncheva](/scene/people/sonya-yoncheva/).
+We talked about the complicated history of Verdi's 1867 opera, which has dual identities as a four-act Italian masterpiece and a five-act work of French grand opera.

-Upon request, Dupuis gave me a glimpse of the opera’s history: its life in French (ballet included, _bien sûr_) and the ways one could argue that Verdi’s writing for the Italian version is better.
+Upon request, Dupuis gave me a glimpse of the opera's history: its life in French (ballet included, _bien sûr_) and the ways one could argue that Verdi's writing for the Italian version is better.

-But I was more interested in how loudly this production of Don Carlos spoke about the world’s current events.
-Dupuis felt it, too, in his opening scene as Rodrigo.
-His first lines are to Carlos, telling him about the war and blood he’s seen in Flanders, and wonders if the fighting is truly achieving peace.
-“And as I say that the orchestra has this ginormous chord - this noise, really, of the trombones blasting,” says Dupuis.
-“It’s like Verdi’s comment, saying ‘that’s what I think about that kind of war.’”
+But I was more interested in how loudly this production of _Don Carlos_ spoke about the world's current events.
+Dupuis felt it, too, in his opening scene as Rodrigue.
+His first lines are to Carlos, telling him about the war and blood he's seen in Flanders, and wonders if the fighting is truly achieving peace.
+"And as I say that the orchestra has this ginormous chord - this noise, really, of the trombones blasting," says Dupuis.
+"It's like Verdi's commentary, saying 'that's what I think about that kind of war.'"

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1649353236/media/2022/04/MetOpera_DonCarlos_Dupuis_Polenzani_cvacq8.jpg){{% /md %}}